sreeix/couchup/Readme.markdown

 create :database, :riders (Note the commas and symbols)

-Also symbols and strings can be used interchangebly, So the above is the same as
+Also symbols and strings can be used interchangeably, So the above is the same as

 create "database", "riders"